 Manatees are large, elongated marine mammals with paired flippers and a large, spoon-shaped tail.
 They can reach lengths of over 14 feet and weights of over 3,000 pounds.
 Manatees are typically greyish brown in color.
 They have sparse hairs spread across their bodies, with bristles about the muzzle.

-During the summer manatees expand their range, and on rare occasions are seen as far north as Rhode Island on the Atlantic coast and as far west as Texas on the Gulf coast.
+During the summer manatees expand their range, and on rare occasions are seen as far north as Massachusetts on the Atlantic coast and as far west as Texas on the Gulf coast.
 Manatees may travel hundreds of miles during a year’s time, preferring to travel along channels and shorelines.